purplesectools/DeepProbe/README.md

 Raw Artifact Access: Provides direct access to raw output files from Volatility plugins (CSV, TXT, JSON) for deeper, manual investigation.

-IP Enrichment: Integrates with external APIs to provide geo-location and reputation context for suspicious IP addresses found in network artifacts.
+IP Enrichment: Integrates with AbuseIPDB to provide geo-location and reputation context for suspicious IP addresses found in network artifacts.

 Cross-Platform Support: Analyze memory dumps from Windows, Linux, and macOS systems.